 Green Notes: Was a cluster of Blue notes with the highest level detail summarized.

-FindingsUsing the Green Notes from the Affinity wall we created two areas of focus that we found to be the main problem at the library.
+FindingsUsing the Green Notes from the Affinity wall we created a few areas of focus that we found to be the main problem at the library.

 We organized a table potential solutions and ranked them on several criteria.

 Our first set of recommendations focuses on altering the current system, rather than starting with something new entirely.
 We believed that improving the current system would be a valid solution, due to our finding that most people believe this system is successful in its ultimate goal of meeting patron needs.
 Therefore, we have come up with several ways to alter the existing system in a way that would address some issues while still retaining the system that people are familiar with and that works for patrons.
 These solutions are generally low-effort, and while they do not address every problem (the abundance of email and the lack of cohesion among the different request intake channels remain largely unsolved), they address the main issues that we identified.
 They could all be implemented together to greater effect.

 1A: Too Many fields and No Search Functinality